-- 1.3.3 A faculty member who wishes to supervise an applicant to a Graduate Program who has a four-year (120 credit hours) Baccalaureate degree (or equivalent) which does not meet the grade point average requirements stated above and who obtains the recommendation of the appropriate program may seek approval from the Dean of Graduate Programs to admit the applicant.
-The applicant must have significant formal training and relevant professional experience to offset such grade point average deficiencies. - 1.3.4 Evidence is required, in the form of three letters of reference that are submitted directly to the Office of the Registrar from qualified referees, of the student's ability to undertake advanced work in the area of interest.
+1.3.3 A faculty member who wishes to supervise an applicant who has a four-year (120 credit hours) Baccalaureate degree (or equivalent) that does not meet the GPA requirements stated above and who obtains the recommendation of the appropriate program must have approval from the Dean of Graduate Programs who admits the applicant.
+The applicant must have significant formal training and relevant professional experience to offset such GPA deficiencies.

+1.3.4 Evidence is required, in the form of three letters of reference that are submitted directly to the Office of the Registrar from qualified referees, of the student's ability to undertake advanced work in the area of interest.